GiedriusMar/Kebabine_using_Python_Flask/README.md

 - [Contact](#contact)

 ## Features
+- **Menu Management**: View a list of available products with details, product pictures and prices.
 - **User Authentication**: Log in to access personalized features (to add or delete products from DB).
-- **Menu Management**: View a list of available products with details, product pictures and prices.
-- **Upload new product via HTML form**: Add new item to the database including product picture.
+- **Upload new product via HTML form**: Add new item (upload product) to database, including product picture - direct from website HTML application.
-- **Delete product**: Delete product from database just from HTML Admin page.
+- **Delete product**: Delete product from database - direct from website HTML application.

 ## Project Structure